HMS Seal (N37): Loss in Kattegat

 A painful increase in air pressure indicated that a large amount of water had entered the submarine.
 The crew's evening meal was catapulted round the mess rooms and the boat tilted bow upwards at about 10 degrees.
-All the watertight doors were quickly sealed and all crew accounted for, after two who had been trapped in the after end of the boat managed to make their way to the control room.
+All the watertight doors were quickly sealed and all crew accounted for, after two who had been trapped in the aft end of the boat managed to make their way to the control room.
 To the crew's surprise, the pursuing ships had not noticed the explosion and moved away.
 After various inspections and repairs, the crew had to wait until 22:30 when it was dark enough for an attempt to be made to raise the submarine.

 At 10:30 pm, the ballast tanks were blown empty and the main motors started, but the stern stayed firmly stuck on the sea bed.
 The bow rose at a sharp angle, and the attempt had to be abandoned.
 By this time, the air quality had deteriorated badly.
 Pumping carried on and emergency repairs were made to start the pump to blow air into the rear trimming system.
 For a second attempt to surface, the 11-ton drop keel was released.
 This meant that the submarine could not submerge again.
 More compressed air was used to blow the remaining tanks, but again the attempt was unsuccessful.
 Carbon-dioxide poisoning was having an accelerating effect on the crew and a third attempt was called for, using the engines and main ballast.
 This also failed.

 At 01:10, Lonsdale, a devout Christian, called his crew to prayer and led them in the Lord's Prayer.
 The crew then responded to his order for them to move as far forward as they could to try to tip the balance, though many fainted or were sick.
 While thoughts went to using the Davis escape gear, it was realised that it would take several hours to escape by this method and there was a risk of flooding the entire craft before more than a few could escape.
 The engineers found they could open a salvage-blow and a final attempt was made to raise the submarine.
 The motors caught fire, but the fire went out for lack of oxygen.
 The batteries were nearly empty and the high pressure air exhausted.
 The engineer realised there was one air pressure group left with a tiny amount of air, which was some way up the companionway.
 He reached and opened the valve, and the submarine started to move upwards.